The Real Neverending Story Part 1: Auryn Quest: Release and aftermath

 Released on June 12, 2002, the game's basis in Michael Ende's novel was used extensively in the game's marketing in order to pique buyer interest.
 The game was made available in the major parts of Europe throughout the first half of 2002.
-On August 31, Akella had signed a contract to publish the game in Russia and countries within the Commonwealth of Independent States.
+In August, Akella had signed a contract to publish the game in Russia and countries within the Commonwealth of Independent States.
 The game was published in Europe by Octagon Entertainment, and by DreamCatcher Interactive in North America.
 The distributors' press releases made several comparisons to Myst.

 In 2006, Octagon Entertainment attained the North American publishing rights to the game.

 Plot

 The Auryn, a magical amulet used by the Childlike Empress to rule, has been stolen.
 The player takes the role of the Indian boy Atreyu.
 Only by exploring the six fantasy worlds and solving all the puzzles can the player return the Auryn.
 In order to complete each section, the player needs to locate 10 energy balls.